 - not being able to move your knee through its normal full range of motion

-If you do tear a meniscus, you might be tempted to “walk it off.”
-It may be possible to put weight on your injured leg, but that might be a bad idea.
-It depends on a few different factors.
+If you do tear a meniscus, whether or not you can put weight on the affected leg depends on a few different factors.

 Whether you can walk on a torn meniscus will depend on the injury’s location and severity — and perhaps also your own personal tolerance for pain.